hitochan777/AttendanceTaker/README.md

-# AttendanceTaker
+# Gateway for attendance taker

-API for taking attendance
+This repository serves as a gateway between wifi probe attendance detector and API server.